 Early College (or dual enrollment) refers to all programs in which high school students enroll in college courses.
 Students earn both college and high school credit when they successfully complete the course.
-High school students who enroll in early college courses are more likely to enroll in college, have higher grades, and have a better chance of earning a college degree.

 Concurrent Enrollment